PowFPS1/WiiMedic/README.md

 Developed by **PowFPS1**

-**Abdelali221** helped a ton with the WiFi card info and AP scanning — the network module wouldn't be what it is without them.
+**Abdelali221** helped a lot with the WiFi card info and AP scanning.

 Built with [devkitPro](https://devkitpro.org/) and [libogc](https://github.com/devkitPro/libogc).
 Thanks to r/WiiHacks and GBAtemp for feedback and testing.